-The state of Indiana recently made the Structured Family Caregiving program available to spouses.
+The state of Indiana’s Structured Family Caregiving program is available to spouses.
 We applaud the state of Indiana for their support of the husbands and wives who are navigating the care of their spouse.
-This month, Seniorlink is publishing a series of love stories to showcase the triumphs, challenges, and emotions of the couples that care for each other.

 If you are caring for your spouse at home in Indiana, find out if you qualify for this caregiver support program.

 Our first encounter with Alzheimer’s disease came innocently enough.
 It started as many things do in life – in the kitchen.

 My wife Elaine was a wonderful cook.
 A beautiful and gracious host who at one time, was the wonderful First Lady of the state of Wisconsin.
 In years after we left the capitol, Elaine loved to host dinner parties.
 It was during one of those that we saw the first signs that something was off with her memory.
 She had prepared one of her favorite German dishes – one she’d made dozens of times.
 However, as familiar as she was with the recipe, she got mixed up.
 She left out ingredients and served what came out of the oven.
 It was inedible.